tathsaraniliyanage/CI-CD-Pipeline/API-Documentation.md

    - In the root of your project, create a file named Dockerfile

-   - Add the following content to the Dockerfile
+   - Add the relavant content to the Dockerfile

 ```